IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/zassist.md

 In this case, “product_docs” is the weight that is assigned to “ibm_indices” and “customer_docs” is the weight that is assigned to “customer_indices”.

-After you have configured all the settings for Conversational Search on the page, click “Save” in the upper-right of the page.
+After you have configured all the settings for Conversational Search on the page, be sure to click **Save** in the upper-right of the page.

-For more information on customizing the metadata field for conversational search, refer to this supplemental video found <href="https://ibm.ent.box.com/s/2quy4drqp3bolgd6flqm0l1c549fz64x/file/1661645917984" target="_blank">here</a>.
+For more information on customizing the metadata field for conversational search, refer to this supplemental video found <a href="https://ibm.ent.box.com/s/2quy4drqp3bolgd6flqm0l1c549fz64x/file/1661645917984" target="_blank">here</a>.

 You are encouraged to experiment with the metadata field!

-**Try setting the metadata field to the following, which weights ingested docs higher than the product docs:**
+Try setting the metadata field to the following, which weights ingested docs higher than the product docs:

 ```
 {"doc_weight":